Q Tour: Return to amateur-only event and expansion

 The Challenge Tour in its initial format was revived in the 2018–19 season, consisting of ten events each played by only amateur players over one or two days; 72 players (top 64 of the Q School Order of Merit, plus eight wildcards) were fielded and there was prize money.
 The top two players from the Challenge Tour Order of Merit received a main tour invitation card for the following season.
 A playoff final event was introduced in the 2019–20 season.

 From the 2020–21 season, the Challenge Tour was rebranded as the Q Tour (retrospectively known as Q Tour Europe).
-It was expanded to other regions in the form of Q Tour Global from the 2023–24 season.
+It was expanded to other regions in the form of Q Tour Global from the 2023–24 season, with the regional Order of Merit winners being qualified for a place in the play-offs.

 Format

 Q Tour events are generally played over three days with the first day being an open qualifying day.

 In a Q Tour Europe event, the main draw starts on the second day when the 16 open qualifiers are joined by the 48 seeded players to form a 64-player knockout competition.
 It consists of the top 32 eligible players from the Q School Order of Merit, another top eight junior players who are not already qualified, and the last eight places from the Asia-Oceania version of Q School.
 In other regional events, entrants are largely local players and do not involve seedings.